 In addition to the required public health nutrition curriculum, students may elect to complete a certificate in Maternal and Child Nutrition.
 If the certificate program is selected, supervised practice and elective coursework will be geared toward the specific population group.

-Upon completion of the program, students are eligible to take the Registered Dietitian Nutritionist (RDN) exam.
+Upon completion of the program, students are eligible to take the Registered Dietitian Nutritionist (RDN) exam and, after passing the RDN exam, apply for licensure in states with dietetics licensure laws.
 The program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Mission of Our Dietetic Internship